ejucovy/django-docimport/README.txt

  3. Similar to #2, but this time the data comes from a blog hosted on Blogger.
 Blogger allows you to export your entire blog archive in an XML-based "Blogger export file."

+ 4. flunc-webrunner executes flunc tests using variables from HTTP (POST /first/testsuite/?user=joe) and should serve HTML forms that expose those variables.
+Flunc itself doesn't maintain knowledge about what variables are available for a given test suite.
+That's actually a sort of relational metadata on the tests.
+So it's a natural fit for a django-vcexport app: flunc-webmanager exports static HTML web forms, that can be served directly, which represent its relational analysis about the tests and their variables.

+    So again here's the same "import a set of canonical documents into Django for analysis" pattern.
+    We want to write a little import script that figures out the variables used in a test, given that test file.
+(Individual .twill tests define variables. .tsuite suites can pass in their own variables, and suites can contain both suites and tests.
+But if we just figure out the direct variables used in each test or suite, the relations that we build up during import can construct the full variables available for a given suite.)

+    With django-docimport, we could hook up a custom "flunc" importer to a checkout of ftests.